BigQuery BigQuery Claude AI Marketing Dashboard

 April 2026

 What makes this guide different: Every other tutorial stops at the query.
 They show you how to ask Claude about your data.
-This one shows you how to turn that data into a published, shareable interactive dashboard — without Looker, without Tableau, without a frontend developer.
+This one shows you how to get your marketing data from 20+ platforms into BigQuery automatically, and then turn that data into a published, shareable interactive dashboard — without Data Studio (formerly Looker Studio), without a BI developer, and without writing a single line of SQL.

-What if you could skip the entire queue?
-What if you could open Claude, ask a question in plain English, watch it query your BigQuery warehouse in real time, and then say “now build me an interactive dashboard from this” — and it just… did?
+What if you could consolidate all of that marketing data into a single BigQuery table automatically, and then open Claude, ask a question in plain English, and say “now build me an interactive dashboard from this” — and it just did?

 The Architecture: Five Nodes, One Conversation

-Before touching a terminal, it helps to understand what we are actually building.
+Before touching any configuration, it helps to understand what we are building.
 The full pipeline has five components that work together as a seamless chain:

 Google BigQuery